 Just a 15 minute drive will take you to Bovington Tank Museum.

-The World Heritage Jurassic Coast starts at Old Harry Rock, near Studland.
+The World Heritage Jurassic Coast starts at Old Harry Rocks, near Studland.

 Lyme Regis is a fabulous town to visit, always so much to see and do.